jaroslawhartman/withings-sync/README.md

 ## References

+* SSO authorization derived from https://github.com/cpfair/tapiriik
+* TrainerRoad API from https://github.com/stuwilkins/python-trainerroad

+## Credits / Authors

+* Python 3 rewrite, improved packaging and maintenance by Steffen Vogel.
 * Based on withings-garmin by Masayuki Hamasaki, improved to support SSO authorization in Garmin Connect 2.
 * Based on withings-garmin-v2 by Jarek Hartman, improved Python 3 compatability and code-style
-* SSO authorization derived from https://github.com/cpfair/tapiriik
-* TrainerRoad API from https://github.com/stuwilkins/python-trainerroad

 ## Installation